JulianSoZa/juliansoza.github.io/content/blog/wave-propagation/WP_Helmholtz_FDs.md

 tags:
   - Geophysics
   - Waves
-excludeSearch: true
+excludeSearch: false
 ---
 In this post, I show the finite difference scheme of the Helmholtz Equation for a 2D domain and its Dirichlet-condition version.
+The code developed in [`dirichlet_conditions.py`](https://github.com/JulianSoZa/seismic_wave_propagation/blob/e7f5d6c44e96c57176837608b32934c40a046b15/modules/helmholtz_equation/dirichlet_conditions.py) calculates the numerical solution using this methodology.
 <!--more-->

 ## Finite Difference Method: Central Scheme